Sung J. Woo

-Sung J. Woo (born June 8, 1971) is a Korean-American writer of three works of fiction.
+Sung J. Woo (born June 8, 1971) is a Korean-American writer of five works of fiction.
 He was born in Seoul, South Korea.

 Personal

 Woo came to the United States in 1981, when he was ten years old.
 He grew up in Ocean Township, New Jersey.
 He received his B.A. in English from Cornell University in 1994 and received his M.F.A. in creative writing from New York University in 2006.
 Woo currently lives in Washington Township, Warren County, New Jersey.

 Works

 Woo's short story Limits received the 2008 Raymond Carver Short Story Contest Editor's Choice Award from Carve Magazine.

 Woo has also published non-fiction.
 His essays have been published in The New York Times, The New York Times Magazine and KoreAm Journal.